CarolinaKra/WineQualityPredictor/README.md

 ### Tune the hyperparameters

-Based on the previously selected models, I tunned the hyperparameters to create two new experimental models One with 4 layers, 150 nodes per layer and relu as activation function The second with 5 layers, 150 nodes per layer and tanh as activation function.
+Based on the previously selected models, I tunned the hyperparameters to create two new experimental models:
+* One with 4 layers, 150 nodes per layer and relu as activation function
+* The second with 5 layers, 150 nodes per layer and tanh as activation function.

 After training these model, I obtained the following results